 - Use a combination of letters and numbers

-- For readability, start codes with a letter
+- Start codes with a letter for better readability

 - Avoid using manufacturer SKUs

 UPC barcodes were introduced in 1974 to help retailers track trade items.
 UPCs are numeric codes with 12 digits.
 When you go through a grocery checkout line, the barcode you see the clerk scan is a UPC code.

 UPC codes are administered and managed by GS1 US, the American branch of an international organization GS1 (formerly called the Uniform Code Council).
 Once a UPC code gets assigned to a product, it remains constant for that product throughout the product’s shelf life.
-A product retains the same UPC code even if it is sold by multiple retailers, making this 12-digit number the retail products equivalent of a universal language.
+A product retains the same UPC code even if it’s sold by multiple retailers, making this 12-digit number the retail products equivalent of a universal language.
 This means you can generally use a UPC to find a product online across numerous retailers, while a SKU will bring that product up only under the business using that specific SKU.

 You only need a UPC code for items that are being sold through retail supply chains.

-If you are selling products internationally, for some countries, you may need to use a special 13-digit version of a UPC called an International Article Number (IAN) or European Article Number (EAN).
-If you are not sure which type of code is appropriate for a particular country, check with your retailer.
+If you’re selling products internationally, for some countries, you may need to use a special 13-digit version of a UPC called an International Article Number (IAN) or European Article Number (EAN).
+If you’re not sure which type of code is appropriate for a particular country, check with your retailer.
 Knowing which one to use is essential, as EAN codes and IAN codes won’t work in the US.

-SKU numbers are unique to individual retailers, whereas UPC barcodes are used universally and remain constant for a product no matter what retailer is selling it.
-For this reason, a product will retain one UPC code even if it is assigned different SKU numbers by different companies.
+SKU numbers are unique to individual retailers, whereas UPC barcodes are used universally and remain constant for a product no matter which retailer is selling it.
+For this reason, a product will retain one UPC code even if it’s assigned different SKU numbers by different companies.